Biden-Harris Administration and EPA Announce Delivery of Historic Water Infrastructure BIL Funding to Delaware | US EPA

 “Help is on the way to the state of Delaware,” said Adam Ortiz, EPA Mid-Atlantic Regional Administrator.
 “This funding underscores the Biden administration’s commitment to help our communities most in need of clean drinking water and programs to control contaminants and harmful stormwater runoff.
 EPA Mid-Atlantic looks forward to assisting and partnering with our states to expedite this critical work.”

-“Every American deserves access to clean water—no matter their zip code,” said U.S. Senator Tom Carper (D-Del.), Chairman of the Senate Committee on Environment and Public Works.
-“As part of the Bipartisan Infrastructure Law, we secured the single largest federal water investment in our nation’s history to help deliver on that promise.
-Now, at a time when far too many communities still can’t always trust the water coming out of their faucets, it’s great to see EPA deploying this funding without delay.
-With these historic investments, states are going to be able to revitalize their aging water systems so that we can build a future where clean, safe water is a reality for all.”

-The Bipartisan Infrastructure Law presents the largest ever funding opportunity for investing in water infrastructure.
-Find out more about Bipartisan Infrastructure Law programs and other programs that help communities manage their water at www.epa.gov/infrastructure.
+The BIL presents the largest ever funding opportunity for investing in water infrastructure.
+Find out more about BIL programs and other programs that help communities manage their water at www.epa.gov/infrastructure.

 For more information on intended projects for this funding in Delaware, please visit: Delaware Clean Water SRF: https://dnrec.alpha.delaware.gov/environmental-finance/ and Drinking Water SRF: https://www.dhss.delaware.gov/dhss/dph/hsp/dwsrf.html